 Yes, we hold regular information sessions.
 Look at our events page to find the next session.

 The She Leads Diploma recognises and acknowledges that women and non-binary people lead differently.
-The course is designed to provide women, female-identifying and non-binary people with the knowledge, skills and mindset to achieve their leadership and management goals.
+The course is designed to provide women and non-binary people with the knowledge, skills and mindset to achieve their leadership and management goals.
 It applies a framework of developing participants’ cognitive capabilities and emotional intelligence (knowing), practical leadership skills (doing) and leadership identity (being).

 During the course you will have the opportunity to participate in panel discussions with a diverse range of inspiring women from all sectors who will share their personal leadership stories, perspectives, insights and strategies.
 Throughout our course you will learn, laugh and link with likeminded people, and form a support network that extends well beyond graduation day.